ilias777/vue3GAS/README.md

 #### Enable Google Apps Script API

 Go to [https://script.google.com/home/usersettings](https://script.google.com/home/usersettings)
-enable turn the Google Apps Script API on.
+and turn on the Google Apps Script API.

-More information and command can you read in the [clasp repo](https://github.com/google/clasp)
+More information and the commands can you read in the [clasp repo](https://github.com/google/clasp)

 Create a `./gas/` folder in the root directory.